piccolo-orm/piccolo_api/docs/source/csrf/index.rst

 it as a value in your form.
 Make sure the form field is also called `csrftoken`.

+It also adds the form content to the scope as `form`.

 To guard against BREACH attacks, you can use rate limiting middleware on that endpoint, or just disable HTTP compression for your website.